KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gateways-module-tutorial.md

 #### Using the Gateway

-With our gateway created and our oracle dApp running as a background process, we are finally prepared to test our gateway.
+With our gateway created and our oracle instance running as a background process, we are finally prepared to test our gateway.

 First, we need the `gatewaysDepositAddress`.
 This is the address where we will deposit our KMD on the main KMD chain.